hanhy06/embellish_chat/docs/README.md

 * **Mentions Not Notifying Players:**

   1. Confirm `mentionEnabled` is `true`.
-  2. Ensure the mentioned player is online to hear the notification sound; offline mentions will be stored instead.
+  2. Ensure the mentioned player is online to hear the notification sound.
   3. If the player is on a team, the mention color will default to the team's color rather than `defaultMentionColor`.

 ---